VS-W/python-discord-bot-ytdlp/README.md

 * It is only serving files over http - the direct download links will display warnings in browsers since it's not secure.
 * Works without a domain (i.e. using only the server IP), but with the caveat that the embedded videos will not play properly directly Discord - clicking the link the bot generates still renders a playable video, however.
+* The file "info.json" is written to each folder containing the relevant details about each download, and also pushed to an sqlite database, which is how the index page is built/paginated.
+The database can be re-built using these info files if necessary.

 Personally running it on an existing server proxied behind nginx and Cloudflare handling certs and redirecting to https.